Language Server Protocol (LSP)

 The Language Server Protocol is a JSON-RPC-based

-protocol that allows development environments to communicate with a language servers in order to access programming language specific
+protocol designed to allow client-side development environments to communicate with language servers, to provide programming language-specific

 Language Specific Configuration

-The LSP configuration is done by changing the language server details found in the document type settings.
-This means
+The client-side LSP configurations are done by changing the language server details found in the Zeus document type.
+This makes it easy

-different programming source files (i.e. C++, Python, TypeScript etc.) can be easily configured to use different
+for different programming languages (i.e. C++, Go, Python, TypeScript etc.) to be easily configured to use different language servers.

 Find below examples on how to configure language servers for several common programming languages: